cjus/node-neo4j-presentation/presentation/teleprompt.md

 to a person with an interest in [business]".^

 ---
-An important [call out here] is that specifying the length [is important]
-:in: order to limit the depth or number of [hops] that the query [traverses] to find a match.
+An important [call out here] is that specifying the length [is important] to limit the depth or number of [hops] that the query [traverses] to find a match.

 In a large graph a [long] traversal might take longer than we'd like.